High Off My Love

 "High Off My Love" is a song recorded by American recording artist Paris Hilton featuring rapper Birdman.
 It was written by Hilton, Corte "The Author" Ellis, Charles D. Anderson and Frederick "Diji D" Allen IV, Rondell "Mr. Beatz" Cobbs II and Bryan "Birdman" Williams, with production completed by Mr. Beatz.
-After several delays, the song first surfaced onto the internet on May 5, 2014 when it was mistakenly released in the United States by several online music stores.
-It was officially released worldwide on May 5, 2014, along with a music video, by Cash Money Records.
+After several delays, the song first surfaced onto the internet on May 5, 2015, when it was mistakenly released in the United States by several online music stores.
+It was officially released worldwide on May 15, 2015, along with a music video, by Cash Money Records.

-Musically, "High Off My Love" is an up-tempo R&B and trap music, and also incorporates elements of eurodance.
+Musically, "High Off My Love" is an up-tempo R&B and trap song, and also incorporates elements of eurodance.
 The song's lyrics revolve around people meeting at a party and wanting to "get high off their love".
 Compared to her previous two singles, it received relatively positive reviews from music critics.

-The song's accompanying music video was shot in Los Angeles, California and directed by Hannah Lux Davis.
+The song's accompanying music video was shot in Los Angeles, California, and directed by Hannah Lux Davis.
 Mainly shot in black-and-white, it depicts Hilton in various bondage-themed outfits.
 Fifty Shades of Grey and Madonna's music video for "Justify My Love" served as its main inspirations.